 It is highly recommended that extra care and attention is paid when exchanging money when travelling outside major cities in Vietnam.
-US Dollars are easily exchanged throughout Vietnam however other currencies such as New Zealand Dollars can generally be exchanged in hotels and airports provided notes are undamaged.
-We suggest for your convenience that you ensure your US Dollars are from the new series to avoid any difficulties exchanging money during your trip.
-Old series notes can be difficult to exchange.
+US Dollars are easily exchanged throughout Vietnam, however other currencies such as New Zealand Dollars can generally be exchanged in hotels and airports provided notes are new and undamaged.
+We suggest for your convenience that you ensure your US Dollars are from the new series (2003 onwards) to avoid any difficulties exchanging money during your trip.
+Old series notes can be difficult to exchange, apart from in some national banks in Vietnam, such as Vietcombank.